What is Recognition (REC)?

 How does REC appear on university reports?

 OKED publishes a Research and Sponsored Projects Pivot Table for each month-end.
-To run reports related to investigator and unit sponsored project activity and credit, use the KED Analytics Monthly Research and Sponsored Projects Pivot Table or OKED Research Technology Dashboard.
-(Refer to the Systems Access page for additional information and instructions for requesting access to KED Analytics and/or OKED Research Technology Dashboard).
+To run reports related to investigator and unit sponsored project activity and credit, use the KE Analytics Monthly Research and Sponsored Projects Pivot Table.
+(Refer to the Systems Access page for additional information and instructions for requesting access to KE Analytics).

 For proposals, the total proposed budget multiplied by the REC percentage will show for each investigator, each center/institute, and each College/unit.